 Cyber Crime Specialist Technical Certificate of Credit

 The standard curriculum for the Cyber Crime Specialist Certificate program is designed for the semester system.
 Students may enter the program during any semester.
-The certificate program generally takes three (3) to four (4) semesters to complete.
+The certificate program generally takes two (2) to three (3) semesters to complete.
 To graduate, students must earn a minimum of 21 credit hours.

 - Submit a completed application;

 - Be at least 17 years of age;

 - Submit official high school/high school equivalent transcripts;

 - This link found at https://www.southeasterntech.edu/admissions/placement-testing/